drewgoldman117/Improved-5C-Menu/README.md

 #### Alterations in SimulationEngine.java
 ==The busyness offsets can be used to correct unusual flow in the data set==
+* We assume the first ~30 minutes of the meal period is less busy
+    * NOTBUSY offset used
+* Middle most busy
+    * VBUSY offset used
+* Last ~30 minutes is slightly busy
+    * BUSY offset used

+*Offsets are randomly subtracted or added to a base flow => maximum occupany / minutes of operation*
 ![[./readmeimages/staticvarssimengine.png]]

 ## Data Format